 Allocate more free space to C drive by shrinking D

-Step:1 Right click partition D and select "Resize/Move Volume", drag left border rightwards in the pop-up window.
+Step:1 Right click partition D and select "Resize/Move Volume", drag left border towards right in the pop-up window.

 Step:2 Right click partition C and select "Resize/Move Volume" again, drag right border towards right.

-This software is designed to work in virtual mode, to reallocate real disk partitions, you need to click Apply on top left to confirm and execute.
+This software is designed to work in virtual mode, to reallocate real disk partitions, remember to click Apply on top left to confirm and execute.

 Allocate more space to C drive from nonadjacent volume

 If there is not enough free space in the adjacent drive D, you can allocate free space to C drive from any nonadjacent partition on the same disk.
 Follow the steps below:

 Step:1 Right click drive E and select "Resize/Move Volume", drag left border towards right to shrink it and make Unallocated space on the left side.

 Step:2 Right click drive D and select "Resize/Move Volume", drag middle of D drive towards right in the pop-up window.
 Then, Unallocated space will be moved to the other side.

 Step:3 Right click drive C and select "Resize/Move Volume" again, drag right border rightwards to combine Unallocated space.

-Reallocate disk space of C drive by cloning
+Reallocate disk space of C drive with another disk by cloning

 If there is no other volume or not enough free space on the same disk, the method above is invalid.
 Because the size of a disk is fixed and no software can move free space from a different disk.
 In that case, you can clone disk to a larger one and repartition drive with extra disk space.
 Follow the steps in the video.
 Besides allocating free space to C drive in Windows 11/10/8/7/Vista/XP, NIUBI Partition Editor helps you do many other operations such as merge, move, convert, hide, defrag, wipe, scan bad sectors.